Mount Macedon Historical Society was formed in the 1970's by a group of

 her small daughter Betty, Blanche instigated Wattle Day in Victoria, when

-funds to build a branch of the Church of England, now known as the
+funds to build a branch of the Church of England on land she had donated, now known as the

 within a few days of the outbreak of World War One.

 In the late 1830's, William Robertson took up land on the Barringo Creek

 where he built the 'Wooling' homestead together with extensive orchards